AC Triglia Rafinas: During the years after the war - the first titles

 In the years which followed the Second World War people who did not approve of the name "Triglia" tried to create other teams to replace Triglia Rafinas, such as Mikrasiatiki and Panrafinaikos.
 These teams never had fans and they were dissolved.
 In this period the team's name was changed to Athletic Club Triglia Rafinas.

 Triglia Rafinas competed for E.P.S.A's championships and cups, with many successes.
 Specifically, the first title Triglia won was the championship of Gamma E.P.S.A.
 (1964), and it was promoted to Beta E.P.S.A., which it won in 1965, winning the promotion to Alpha E.P.S.A.
 Four years later, they won the championship of Alpha E.P.S.A. and were promoted to National Categories.
 However, the dictatorship relegated the team to Gamma E.P.S.A.
 The team from Rafina returned to Beta E.P.S.A. by winning the championship of Gamma E.P.S.A. in 1969 and in 1971 they won the championship of Beta E.P.S.A., but in 1972, in Alpha E.P.S.A., they were beaten by Liosia, losing the promotion to Beta Ethniki.

-In 1988, AC Triglia Rafinas became the champion of Alpha E.P.S.A. for the second time in its history, but in the same year they lost against Pefki in the final of the E.P.S.A cup by a score of 5–3 (penalty), at the Apostolos Nikolaidis Stadium.
+In 1988, AC Triglia Rafinas became the champion of Alpha E.P.S.A. for the second time in its history, but in the same year they lost against Pefki in the final of the E.P.S.A cup by a score of 5–3 (penalty), at the Leoforos Alexandras Stadium.